24 hours in relay teams of 3 to 6 runners

 • The race starts at 12 pm (midday), yet the captain of the team should come to collect their bib numbers and chip at the stadium between 9:30 am and 10:30 am.

 • Each relay team receives a timing chip that need to be switched from a runner to the next, and 2 race bibs with the same number: one for the competitor running and the other one for the next runner, in order that the next runner can place it bib number properly and just rush to exchange the timing chip at the boxes.
 The team is the one who is in charge to keep the extra bib number, as you can be helped by the people at the secretary.

 • The relays must have a minimum duration of 30 minutes.

-• The length of lane number 6, which measures 437,70m, is the one that will be used to multiply by the number of laps in order to calculate the total distance that competitors have run after the timing mat.
+• The length of lane number 7, which measures 445,366 m, is the one that will be used to multiply by the number of laps in order to calculate the total distance that competitors have run after the timing mat.

 • The race will finish on Sunday at 12pm (midday).
 A few minutes before, the organizers will give cards with corresponding bib numbers to all of the competitors.
 This card must be left on the floor at the moment that the bell rings to announce the end of the race.
 Using the placement of the cards the judges of the competition will calculate, using a caliper wheel, the distance of their final lap that each competitor has covered.